docksal/docksal/docs/content/tools/elasticsearch.md

 Apply new configuration with `fin project start` (`fin p start`).

-Use `fin project status` to determine which port Elastic Search is exposed on.
-E.g.
+Use `fin project status` to determine which port Elastic Search is exposed on, e.g.,

 ```
 14:06:05 ~/Projects/drupal8